joshjung/trie-search/README.md

 Trie-Search
 ==========

 A Trie is a data structure designed for rapid reTRIEval of objects.
+This was designed for use with a typeahead search.

 Most Trie implementations in NPM right now only let you add and then determine if a word or phrase exists in the Trie.